 - Russian – Спасибо [spasiba]

-Taking it even further around the world, these are just some ways of saying thank you from Asian countries as well as other things you might want to note when using it:
+Taking it even further around the world, these are just some ways of saying thank you from Asian countries as well as other things you might want to note:

 Japanese – ありがとう[arigatou] / ありがとう ございます [arigatou gozaimasu]